kevinlondon/kevinlondon.github.io/_posts/2016-09-19-devops-from-scratch-pt-1.md

    using your local machine, it's tough to get it to act like a fresh machine.
 2. It's possible that your local machine is a different type of box than your server.
 Perhaps you're working on a Mac but deploying to a Linux box, for example.
-Even if you're running on a Linux box, maybe you're deploying to a different version of the operating system or a different operating system all together.
+Maybe you're deploying to a different version of the operating system or a different operating system all together.

-We'll use [Vagrant](https://www.vagrantup.com/) as our development environment because it allows us to address both of those problems.
+We'll use [Vagrant](https://www.vagrantup.com/) for our development environment because it allows us to address these challenges.
 We'll set up a virtual machine and run it there but still write code locally.

 To get started, we'll need to first [install